ldw200012/YOLOV5_DuckieBot/README.md

 ### A. Custom the program (you can skip to B if you only want to detect duckie)

-- Prepare a dataset
+1. Prepare a dataset

-1. Data preparation from duckiebot camera (You can skip this step if you already have your own images).
+      i.
+Data preparation from duckiebot camera (You can skip this step if you already have your own images).

        $ rosrun image_transport republish compressed in:=/[duckiebot_name]/camera_node/image raw out:=/[duckiebot_name]/camera_node/image/raw
        $ cd [folder_directory_to_save_images]
        $ rosrun image_view image_saver image:=/JoudiDuck/camera_node/image/raw

-2. Data Annotation
+      ii.
+Data Annotation

       Follow the instructions in Roboflow https://blog.roboflow.com/vott/

-3. Dataset Creation
+      iii.
+Dataset Creation

       Follow the instructions in Roboflow https://www.youtube.com/watch?v=MdF6x6ZmLAY until 15:40.

       From now on, you need to remember the "<b>link</b>" provided by Roboflow.
 (Choose 'Terminal' among 'Jupyter/Terminal/Raw URL')

-- Train the dataset:
+2. Train the dataset:

-1. Go into the '/content' folder in this git repository and clean it.
+      i.
+Go into the '/content' folder in this git repository and clean it.

        $ cd Duckietown_YOLOv5/content
        $ rm -rf *

-2. Clone a git repository below
+      ii.
+Clone a git repository below

        $ git clone https://github.com/ultralytics/yolov5
        $ cd yolov5
        $ git reset --hard 886f1c03d839575afecb059accf74296fad395b6

-3. Install all requirements (ignore errors)
+      iii.
+Install all requirements (ignore errors)

        $ pip install -qr requirements.txt

-4. Open Python and run below codes
+      iv.
+Open Python and run below codes

        $ python
        >> import torch